-He climbed to a top-five consensus recruit last summer as a member of the Grassroots Sizzle on the AAU circuit.
+He climbed to a top-five prospect in the summer of 2019 as a member of the Grassroots Sizzle on the AAU circuit.
 He toured his one-of-a-kind game across the country to ascend amongst the best players in his class.
 Rightfully so.

 Chet Holmgren Highlights

-Holmgren has fluid ball-handling skills like that of a point guard for someone of his stature.
+Chet Holmgren has the ball-handling skills of a point guard for someone of his stature.
 He keeps his dribble below the knees and maintains control in the open court and on the drive.

 Chet Holmgren Recruiting